Having a friend that knows you inside out should be a good thing, but in Nishikata's case, the opposite is true.

 For Takagi, each challenge presents an opportunity for Nishitaka to acquire more knowledge, and she strives to accomplish that goal.
 Yes, part of why Takagi teases him is for her own amusement; she enjoys watching her opponent panic, struggle and ultimately collapse under the pressure she places upon him.
 However, the other part is because Takagi wants to see Nishitaka mature and grow.
 The puzzles that she tasks him with are crafted out of love; Takagi gives Nishitaka a hard time mainly because she cares about him, and this detail really strengthens their relationship.

 When Skilled Teaser Takagi-san directs its focus away from the smoke and mirrors, it's actually a genuinely sweet and charming show to watch, and the central couple’s relationship emphasizes its virtues.
-On the surface, Nishitaka and Takagi couldn't be more different if they tried to be.
+On the surface, Nishitaka and Takagi couldn't be more different if they tried.
 While Nishitaka approaches every situation with tact and caution, Takagi is far more direct.
 While Nishitaka leans towards the naive, Takagi is extraordinarily perceptive.
 While Nishitaka is something of a workaholic, Takagi is more relaxed.
 However, with a closer observation, one can see that, despite the surface-level differences, they are essentially alike.
 Both Nishitaka and Takagi are confident and intelligent individuals that adopt an extremely timid approach to their relationship (Nishitaka more than Takagi).
 Watching them develop more and more into expressing their feelings for one another, while supporting each other along the way, is easily the highlight of the show.
 In fact, the central couple's bond is so heartwarming, nuanced, and inspiring that it allows one to overlook the more unappealing aspects, the various deficiencies and mishaps, of this show that materialize just outside the insulated sphere of the central couple.

 100% Unrequited Love is an in-universe anime that not only inspires a few of Nishitaka’s schemes but it also serves to poke fun at other works of the romance genre.
 By overloading Unrequited Love with genre-specific stereotypes, cliches and tropes, Skilled Teaser Takagi-san claims that it's different from the other shows of its chosen field, more intelligent and self-aware than the rest.
 However, when it involves its supporting cast, Takagi-san resorts to the same tiresome and tedious cliches as its peers.
 Whenever this show transitions away from its central couple and towards the people around them, it almost always suffers because of it.
 While the supporting cast strengthens Takagi-san’s youthful charm, they also represent this show at its weakest.
 With each appearance the supporting cast makes, it becomes more and more apparent that, outside of its central couple, Skilled Teaser Takagi-san isn't all that adept at developing its characters.